lkilcommons/ssmtools/README.md

 To read additional details about the instrument and our files, visit the [DMSP NOAA NCEI (Formerly NGDC) Documentation](http://satdat.ngdc.noaa.gov/dmsp/docs/)

 # Rules of the Road
 This software is associated with an *in press* publication.
-A citation will be added to this readme when it is published.
+A citation will be added HERE to this readme when it is published.

 If you write a paper using this software, please acknowledge us or cite the above paper.